-In January 2017, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business.
+In January 2017, the FASB issued ASU No. 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business.
 This ASU clarifies the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
 This ASU is effective for annual periods beginning after December 15, 2017, including interim periods within those periods.
-The Company is currently evaluating the effect that the adoption of this ASU will have on its financial statements.
+The impact of the adoption of this ASU on the Company's financial statements will be dependent upon the terms of any future acquisitions or dispositions.

 In August 2016, the FASB issued ASU No. 2016-16, Income Taxes (Topic 740): Intra-Entity Transfers of Assets Other Than Inventory.
 This ASU requires the recognition of the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs.
-This ASU is effective for annual reporting periods beginning after December 15, 2017, including interim reporting periods within those annual reporting periods, with early adoption permitted.
 The amendments in this ASU should be applied on a modified retrospective basis through a cumulative-effect adjustment directly to retained earnings as of the beginning of the period of adoption.
-The Company has elected to early adopt this ASU on January 1, 2017.
-The Company currently expects to record a cumulative-effect adjustment to decrease retained earnings by between \$0.0 and \$2.5 million with a corresponding adjustment to non-current assets and deferred taxes on the Consolidated Balance Sheet.
+The Company early adopted this ASU on January 1, 2017.
+The adoption did not have a material impact on its financial statements.

 In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments.
 This ASU provides guidance on statement of cash flows presentation for eight specific cash flow issues where diversity in practice exists.
 This ASU is effective for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
-The Company is currently evaluating the effect that the adoption of this ASU will have on its financial statements.
+The Company expects that the adoption will not have a material impact on its financial statements.

 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic326): Measurement of Credit Losses on Financial Instruments.
 This ASU requires instruments measured at amortized cost to be presented at the net amount expected to be collected.
 Entities are also required to record allowances for available-for-sale debt securities rather than reduce the carrying amount.
 This ASU is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-The Company is currently evaluating the effect that the adoption of this ASU will have on its financial statements.
+The Company expects that the adoption will not have a material impact on its financial statements.

 In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
 This ASU simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities and classification on the statement of cash flows.
-This ASU is effective for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
-The Company expects the primary impact of this ASU to be the income tax effects of awards recognized in the income statement when the awards are vested or settled.
+The Company adopted this ASU on January 1, 2017.
+Amendments related to the classification of excess tax benefits on the statement of cash flows were applied prospectively.
+Prior periods have not been adjusted.
+In connection with its adoption of ASU 2016-09, the Company has recorded excess tax benefits of \$4.3 million during fiscal 2017.
+The adoption had no other material impact on the Company's financial statements.